alexhub03/portfolio/Azure_AKS_Cluster_Project/README.md

-# Provisioning and Management of a highly available AKS cluster with 2 replicas in a pod
+# Azure Provision and Management of a highly available AKS cluster with 2 replicas in a pod

 + Azure AKS cluster with a node pool of 3 nodes
 + Deployment manifest file of the cluster (2 replicas in the pod) , pod template configure, nginx   image from docker hub + resource limits